 - Raise the heat to bring the mixture back to a boil.
 Once boiling, add the pepper slices.
 Allow to return to a boil, then reduce the heat again and simmer for 4 minutes.

-- With just the syrup in the pot, increase the heat to bring to a full rolling boil.
+- With just the syrup in the pot, increase the heat to bring it to a full rolling boil.
 Boil syrup for about 6 minutes.

 - Ladle the syrup into the jars with the jalapeno slices.
 To remove air pockets, use a skewer to disturb jalepeños.
 Check the headspace again to ensure 1/4-inch headspace is maintained.